General Insurance

 InsurTech MGA (Managing General Agent) $500,000 6–12 months State Dept. of Insurance / NAIC

-An effective insurance company starts by first addressing the key issues that separate all other insurance businesses — the profits, the regulation, and the customer service.
 Insurance regulation in the United States is primarily conducted at the state level, with the National Association of Insurance Commissioners (NAIC) providing model laws and coordination across all 50 states.
+An effective insurance company starts by addressing the core issues that separate successful carriers from the rest: sound underwriting, regulatory compliance, and consistent customer service.
 The federal government also plays a role in certain lines through agencies such as the Centers for Medicare & Medicaid Services (CMS) for health insurance and the Federal Insurance Office (FIO) within the U.S. Department of the Treasury.

 Set Up Your Company’s Portal

-The next important step in your own insurance company is establishing an up-to-date and complete website.
+Establishing a current, complete website is an important early step.
 Your website should include information about your company, products, and services.
 Given that over 60% of insurance shoppers research policies online before purchasing, according to J.D.
 Power’s Insurance Digital Experience Study, a well-designed digital presence is essential.
-Leading InsurTech companies such as Lemonade, Root Insurance, and Hippo have demonstrated that a seamless digital portal can significantly reduce customer acquisition costs.
+Leading InsurTech companies such as Lemonade, Root Insurance, and Hippo have demonstrated that a well-built digital portal can significantly reduce customer acquisition costs.

-You can create your website yourself, hire a professional company website designer or use a website design service.
-Whether you choose to use your website, it’s a great way to capture potential customers and increase your brand awareness.
-Be sure your portal also integrates with your policy management system and meets the cybersecurity guidelines published by the NAIC’s Cybersecurity Framework.
+You can create your website yourself, hire a professional designer, or use a website design service.
+A digital presence is a practical way to capture potential customers and increase brand awareness.
+Your portal should also integrate with your policy management system and meet the cybersecurity guidelines published by the NAIC’s Cybersecurity Framework.

 Have A CEO and A Board Of Advisors

-Having this level of authority will assist you in getting the required permits and inspections completed.
+Assembling the right leadership team may be the most consequential early decision you make.
+Having a CEO and board of advisors provides the authority and oversight needed to ensure decisions are driven by business necessity rather than improvisation.
 Most states require that insurance company officers pass a background check and demonstrate relevant experience, as outlined in the NAIC Model Insurance Holding Company System Regulatory Act.
-Having the right people in place will help you have a smooth process when managing your insurance company.
+The right people in place will help you manage the regulatory process far more smoothly.

-The members of your board of advisors must have experience in insurance.
-Ideally, your board should include at minimum a licensed actuary credentialed through the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA), a regulatory attorney, and an experienced underwriter.
+Board members must have experience in insurance.
+At minimum, your board should include a licensed actuary credentialed through the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA), a regulatory attorney, and an experienced underwriter.
+Each brings something the others cannot replace.

 Write and Publish Your Business Plan

-Your business plan should cover the basics, such as how your company will operate and how you’ll grow.
-It should also outline the goals and products you’ll sell.
-The SBA’s business plan guide recommends including detailed financial projections covering at least three to five years, which is especially critical for insurance companies seeking investor backing or regulatory approval.
+Your business plan should outline your company vision, mission, and the product lines you intend to promote.
+It should cover how your company will operate and how you plan to grow.
+The SBA’s business plan guide recommends including detailed financial projections covering at least three to five years, especially critical for insurance companies seeking investor backing or regulatory approval.

 Establish a Product Line